CedarsDSN/Galaxy_tutorial_scRNAseq_analysis/docs/Secondary analysis/Quality control of single-cell results.rst

 To get an idea of how these plots look like, here are the three plots below for some example data -

 .. figure:: /images/plots_before_filtering.png
-   :width:700
+   :width: 800
-   :height: 400
+   :height: 300
    :alt: QC output

-   The three plots will help you decide the thresholds for conducting a Quality check on your Single-cell RNAseq data
+   QC plots help decide the threshold to set for your data